 Please also refer to the General Information for Visa Applicants.

-Please take into account processing times and lodge visa applications as early as possible.
+Please take into account processing times and lodge visa applications as early as possible as it can take 6-8 weeks for the approval process.

 NB: These are the visa options available presently but the Department of Immigration and Border Protection reserves the right to change regulations.
 Assistance will NOT guarantee a visa grant.
 Visa applicants must demonstrate that they meet all the legislative requirements for an Australian visa.